-In addition to these poorly-addressed-with-herbal-medicine health situations, I also am not a psychologist, counselor, life coach, or cheerleader, so individuals whom desire specific non-physical guidance should look elsewhere, though the psychosomatic dynamic of some illness is undeniable.
+In addition to these poorly-addressed-with-herbal-medicine health situations, I also am not a counselor or life coach, so individuals whom desire specific non-physical guidance should look elsewhere, though the psychosomatic dynamic of some illness is undeniable.
 Moreover, though Cannabis (Marijuana) is technically an herbal medicine, I do not recommend its use due to its well-documented correlation with some forms of mental illness and its status as a gateway drug.
 Plus, any herbalist worth his salt should be able to find replacements for Cannabis’ (several) therapeutic influences.

 What to expect

 Consultations are generally between 40-60 minutes in length and are comprised of verbal interview and intake form and lab work up analysis (if available).
 In addition, some non-intrusive physical examination may be performed: observing the skin, hair, eyes, nails, tongue, and/or pulse for example.
 I only conduct in-person consultations and do not offer consultations by phone, email, online chat, etc.

 I use this time (and behind-the-scenes research) to determine the most effective herbal therapy (and sometimes additional supplements) that addresses both the underlying constitutional/genetic pattern (if one exists) and outward symptoms.